 Cooking safety for kids

-When it comes to the culinary arts, safety is a priority.
+When it comes to culinary arts, safety is a priority.
 Watch any cooking TV show these days, and you’ll see that even professional chefs get injured while cooking.
 Make sure your kids are using cooking equipment that is age appropriate.

 Cooking safety for toddlers